 [EM] Democracy Chronicles, answers to interview questions

-> write an article about our "Declaration of Election-Method Reform
+> to write an article about our "Declaration of Election-Method Reform

 > The article also will cover what goes on in this election-method forum.